 - Assorted raw and/or boiled vegetables

-- 1/2-inch slices of a crusty baguette or peasant loaf
+- 1/2-inch slices crusty baguette or peasant loaf

-Serve in a small dipping bowl with vegetables and bread for dipping.
+Transfer bagna cauda to a bowl or butter warmer and serve with vegetables and bread for dipping.

-A butter warmer would be ideal for this to keep the dip warm if you won't be eating it immediately.
+- A butter warmer would be ideal keeping the bagna cauda warm if you won't be eating it immediately.